 What are the details of the preventive healthcare guidelines that apply to my cat?

 The guidelines recommend that all cats receive a complete veterinary examination at least once a year, although many cats should be seen more frequently, depending on their individual needs and health concerns.
 The visit should include a review of the cat’s recent history, lifestyle, life stage, activities of daily living, general behavior, and diet.
 The physical examination itself should include a dental assessment, pain assessment, and body condition scoring.

 Can I expect that every visit my cat has with my veterinarian will be the same?

+Each visit will be different for several reasons.
 Medical knowledge and understanding of disease prevalence and processes are constantly expanding.
 The Feline Preventive Healthcare Guidelines are designed to be modified and updated as newer information about keeping cats healthy becomes available.
-In addition, veterinarians already understand that as cats age, their needs change and their risk for various diseases increases.
-Kittens have different preventive healthcare needs than young adults, and senior cats have their own unique needs.
+In addition, veterinarians already understand that as cats age, their needs change, and their risk for various diseases increases.
+Kittens have different preventive health care needs than young adults, and senior cats have their own unique needs.